treguv/professional-portfolio/README.md

 # Professional Portfolio

 ## Purpose
-The purpose ofthis website is to display my work in programming and web-design to potential employers.
+The purpose of this website is to display my work in programming and web-design to potential employers.

 ## Built With
 * HTML